aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/kube-bench/Lab2/index.en.md

 ---
-title : "Lab 2 - Validating with kube-bench deployed as Kubernetes batch job" weight : 21
+title : "Lab 2 - Validating with kube-bench deployed as a Kubernetes batch job" weight : 21
 ---